Nottingham News Centre

 Services for your organisation through bespoke staff training provision, talks, presentations, learning tutorials and professional development activities.

 Diverse Audience Engagement & Programming

-- Diverse programming ideas
+- Diverse programming ideas and event innovation

 - Locating diverse audiences (marketing)

 - Making recommendations for guest speakers & industry experts from diverse groups/communities